CD-i FAQ 2020 | Back to Index

 CD-BGM or CD-BackGround Music is a type of CD defined by Philips, Sanyo and Shinano-Kenshi in the mid 80s.
-Sometimes the system is being refered to as BMS (Background Music System).
-CD-BGM is used to store up to 10 hours of audio to use a background music in stores, shopping malls, etc. CD-BGM uses ADPCM level B mono audio to accomplish this.
-The music was stored in 8 tracks, all of which were devided in titles.
-Usually there were about 15 titles per track, resulting in about 120 songs per disc (about 8 hours).
+Sometimes the system is being referred to as BMS (Background Music System).
+CD-BGM is used to store up to 10 hours of audio for the purpose of playing background music in stores, shopping malls, etc. CD-BGM uses ADPCM level B mono audio to accomplish this.
+The music is stored in 8 tracks, all of which are divided in titles.
+Usually there are about 15 titles per track, resulting in about 120 songs per disc (about 8 hours).
 Although dedicated professional CD-BGM players were made available to play the discs (of which the Philips BMS 3000 was the most well-known), every CD-BGM disc also needs to include a CD-i application to allow for playback on a CD-i player.

 An article describing the history of CD-BGM and the features of Philips' CD-i application for CD-BGM discs is available in the Related Technologies section on this site.